-To mark Telomere Biology Disorder Month (TBD Month) this November, Mark is kindly sharing his journey of being diagnosed with dyskeratosis congenita, liver failure and undergoing a liver transplant.
+To mark Telomere Biology Disorder Month (TBD Month) this November, Brian is kindly sharing his journey of being diagnosed with dyskeratosis congenita, liver failure and undergoing a liver transplant.

 My journey with dyskeratosis congenita (DC) started in September 2016 when I was first diagnosed.
 I had become pretty sick in a short period of time, and ended up in the hospital.

 While in the hospital they found that my lungs weren’t working very well.
 The doctors weren’t sure why at first, but then had noticed some of my liver numbers were way off.
 After some more tests and biopsies it was found that I was in full blown liver failure, and I had a condition called Hepatopulmonary Syndrome (HPS).